aghosn/aghosn.github.io/_projects/osr.md

 I did my Master Thesis at Northeastern, with Prof. Jan Vitek, as part of my degree at EPFL.

-I worked on speculative optimizations and On-stack-replacement (OSR) for an R JIT compiler, using LLVM.
+I worked on speculative optimizations and On-Stack-Replacement (OSR) for an R JIT compiler, using LLVM.

 ## Abstract